ReadingAndThinking.com

 I think the future of companies, especially Internet startups, will depend on how well they understand their customers and whether they agree with your value proposition.

-"Value Proposition Design" provides many paradigms and tools to help entrepreneurs how to gain insight into customers, how to get out of the office to understand customers' backgrounds, needs, and pain points through interaction with customers, and how to design value propositions that fit the market and customers, and how to integrate value Advocate for integration into a broader business model, and last and foremost is how to test these assumptions.
+"Value Proposition Design" provides many paradigms and tools to help entrepreneurs gain insight into customers, how to get out of the office to understand customers' backgrounds, needs, and pain points through interaction with customers, and how to design value propositions that fit the market and customers, and how to integrate value Advocate for integration into a broader business model, and last and foremost is how to test these assumptions.

 For a startup, product-market positioning is especially important.
 It is easy for founders to fall into their own vision and ignore the actual needs of customers.